vscode-doc-jp/Docs/languages/javascript.md

 Now when you `require` or `import` **lodash**, VS Code will use the automatically downloaded type declaration files for the library to provide rich Intellisense.
 Most common JavaScript libraries have type declaration files available.
 You can search for a library's type declaration file package using the [TypeSearch](https://microsoft.github.io/TypeSearch) site.

+### Fixing NPM not installed warning for Automatic Type Acquisition

+Automatic Type Acquisition (ATA) uses [npm](https://www.npmjs.com) to install and manage Type Declaration (typings) files.
+To ensure that Automatic Type Acquisition works properly, first ensure that you have npm installed on your machine.

+If you have npm installed but still see a warning message, you can explicitly tell VS Code where npm is installed with the `"typescript.npm"` setting.
+This should be set to the full path of the npm executable on your machine, and this does not have to match the version of npm you are using to manage packages in your workspace. `typescript.npm` requires TypeScript 2.3.4+.

 ## JavaScript Project (jsconfig.json)

-The presence of a [jsconfig.json](/docs/languages/jsconfig.md) file in a directory indicates that the directory is the root of a JavaScript project. `jsconfig.json` specifies the root files and the options for the language features provided by the [JavaScript language service](https://github.com/Microsoft/TypeScript/wiki/Salsa).
+The presence of a [jsconfig.json](/docs/languages/jsconfig.md) file in a directory indicates that the directory is the root of a JavaScript project. `jsconfig.json` specifies the root files and the options for the language features provided by the [JavaScript language service](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio).
 For common setups a `jsconfig.json` file is not required, however, there are situations when you will want to add a `jsconfig.json`.

 - Not all files should be in your JavaScript project (for example, you want to exclude some files from showing IntelliSense).
 This situation is common with front-end and back-end code.
 - Your workspace contains more than one project context.
 In this situation, you should add a `jsconfig.json` file at the root folder for each project.